tlake/static-site/src/content/dnd/npcs/mirna-dendrar.md

 ### Key Info

 - Rescued by the party from Redband hideout in Phandalin
-- Agreed to stay on and provide upkeep for Tresandor Manor, after the party had it restored.
+- Agreed to stay on and provide upkeep for Tresandar Manor, after the party had it restored.
 - provided info for the party to find an expensive heirloom near Thundertree

 ### Quotations